MaxGraey/as-random/README.md

 ### Features

-- Expose fast integer random generator with proper range reduction
+- Exposes fast integer random generator with proper range reduction
-- Use most novel and fast alghoritms for all kind of distributions
+- Uses most novel and fast algorithms for all kind of distributions

 ---
 ### Descreate integer distributions: